 By clicking on the "Letters of Recommendation" tab in the Graduate Education Application Portal, you can add your recommenders' information.
 You will be asked to waive or not waive access to the letters of recommendation you solicit.
 If you do not waive your access, it is likely that your letter of recommendation will have little impact on your evaluation for the program.

-Applicants should solicit three recommenders, who will each submit a recommendation letter and and answer some program specific questions attesting to the applicant's academic ability or their professional qualifications -- e.g., professors with whom courses were taken, a master's degree advisor, or a professional supervisor.
+Applicants must solicit three recommenders, who will each submit a recommendation letter and answer some program specific questions attesting to the applicant's academic ability or their professional qualifications -- e.g., professors with whom courses were taken, a master's degree advisor, or a professional supervisor.
 When an applicant adds the required information about each recommender, the system will automatically send a link through e-mail (from the email@example.com e-mail address) where the recommender can evaluate the candidate and submit a letter of recommendation.
 As a result, it is most helpful to solicit recommendations from individuals who best know the applicant's academic and professional skills.
 Letters from instructors who taught the candidate at the master's or undergraduate level are particularly effective for this purpose, while letters from workplace supervisors may be less so.

 The purpose of these letters is to show the review committee the qualities the applicant could bring to the program that are likely to make him or her successful in advanced graduate study.
-In addition to the letter of recommendation, the recommender will be asked to assess the probability of your success in meeting the programs standards in a variety of areas, including for example, oral and written expression, likelihood of scholarly and professional achievement, etc. through supplemental questions asked when the recommender follows the link they are sent.
+In addition to the letter of recommendation, the recommender will be asked to assess the probability of your success in meeting the programs standards in a variety of areas, including for example, oral and written expression, likelihood of scholarly and professional achievement, through supplemental questions asked when the recommender follows the link they are sent.

 Any additional materials that you deem relevant to your application need to be uploaded to the Portal by clicking the "Upload File" text link and selecting "Supplemental Application" from the "Select Document Type" drop-down menu.
 If you have a question about whether to include a document not listed, contact email@example.com.

 3. Graduate Record Examination (GRE)

 Applicants must have one copy of their official transcripts sent directly from all universities attended, except MSU.
 Transcripts can arrive in two official ways: 1) as a sealed envelope directly from your institution or 2) as an e-mail from the institutions registrar's office (for domestic applicants only).
-If you request electronic transcripts, they need to be sent to email@example.com.
+If you request electronic transcripts, they need to be sent to firstname.lastname@example.org.
 Hard copies need to be mailed to the Education Policy Ph.D.
 Program Secretary, 620 Farm Lane, Room 205 Erickson Hall, Michigan State University, East Lansing, MI 48824.
 If obtaining an official copy will delay review of your application materials beyond November 15, an unofficial copy of your transcript(s) may be uploaded into the Portal to be used for consideration only.
-Official copies must also be received by the University, if you are recommended for admission.
+Official copies must also be received by the Office of Admissions, if you are recommended for admission.

 If you are currently working on a degree at an institution other than MSU, and you are selected for admission to our program, once your degree has conferred, you must provide the Office of Admissions an official transcript showing that your degree was conferred.
 Please have your official transcript, showing your conferred degree, mailed directly to the Office of Admissions, Michigan State University, Hannah Administration Building, 426 Auditorium Road, Room 250, East Lansing, Michigan 48824.